OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 ### Scope

-`Cilk_scope` is followed by a statement, normally a compound statement.
+The keyword `cilk_scope` is followed by a statement, normally a compound statement.
 Any spawns within the statement are synced before exit from the statment.
 Syncs within the statement, including the implicit sync before exit, do not wait for spawns outside the statement.